vercas/vMake/README.md

 If no rule or child component output was found to match the path, it restarts the algorithm from the parent component/project, if any, **but will only accept shared rules**.

 If a rule is found, a *work item* is created.
-This work item, or the entire child component which lists the path as output, becomes a dependency of whatever requested this path.
+This work item becomes a dependency of whatever requested this file.

-If a work item is created (from a rule), the sources of this file are retrieved according to the rule and this algorithm is applied to them as well.
+If a work item is created (from a rule), the sources of this file are retrieved according to the rule and this algorithm is applied to each of them as well.

 If a source of an item cannot be found, **and it does not exist** in the filesystem, it is clearly an error.